 National Institute of Education

-In partnership with the National Institute of Education Singapore (NIE), Routledge Education are offering you free access to the specially selected articles from these three NIE journals:
+In partnership with the National Institute of Education Singapore (NIE), Routledge Education is offering you free access to the specially selected articles from these three NIE journals:

 - Asia Pacific Journal of Education

 The National Institute of Education Singapore (NIE) is the only teacher education institute for teachers in Singapore.
 NIE offers all levels of teacher education, ranging from initial teacher preparation, to graduate and in-service programmes, and courses for serving teachers, department heads, vice-principals and principals.